 Below, we’re going to describe the different siren sounds, how they’re used, and why the police will sometimes use one over the other or alternate between different ones.

 The different types of sirens

 It’s worth noting that technically there is no distinction between individual sounds.
-Yes, there are recognisable different sounds and you may have seen people debating over whether “nee-nah” or “woo-woo” should the siren that police use most regularly.
+Yes, there are recognizable different sounds and you may have seen people debating over whether “nee-nah” or “woo-woo” should the cop siren that police use most regularly.
 However, the police officers will change what siren is used as necessary, depending on the situation, and there are a few different notable types.

 This is a sound that rapidly alternates between high and low sounds, as is one of the two commands most readily available on the majority of siren command boxes.
 It’s often used in conjunction with rapidly flashing emergency lights to quickly grab the attention of drivers ahead of the car.
 In most cases, it means “pull over”, and the shorter yelp (compared to the longer wail) is often used in urban areas.
 This is because the short bursts of sound are thought to bounce off walls better, making it easier to hear in cities.

 Like the yelp, the wail alternates between high and low notes, but it does it as a much slower pace.
 It’s another of the commands that is regularly used on most siren command boxes.
 Again, it’s also usually used with the flashing emergency vehicle lights.
 Compared to the “woo-WOO-woo-WOO” sound of the yelp, the wail is a longer, more drawn out “whhooooooooooOOOOoooooooooo” that goes from lower to higher to lower again.
 This sound is often used in rural, emptier environments, where the longer, drawn out sound is able to reach out better and is not as well suited to city use.